isabella232/advertising-cloud.en/help/dsp/campaign-management/ads/ad-settings-pre-roll.md

 **Ad Tag:** (Ads using VAST tags only) An URL to a third-party companion banner source.

-**Final Ad Tag:** (Ads using VAST tags only) An URL to a third-party companion banner source source with the necessary Advertising Cloud tracking macros inserted, if applicable.
+**Final Ad Tag:** (Ads using VAST tags only) An URL to a third-party companion banner source source with the necessary [Advertising Cloud DSP tracking macros](/help/dsp/campaign-management/macros.md) inserted, if applicable.

 ### Overlays